Hartley Hendrick Hethcox

-Hartley Hendrick Hethcox (April 17, 1895 – May 6, 1958) was an American politician.
+Hartley Hendrick Hethcox (April 17, 1895 – May 6, 1958) was an American politician in the state of Florida.

 Hethcox was born on April 17, 1895, in Paisley, Florida.
 He settled in Umatilla and became a melon farmer.
 He became involved in local politics serving ten years each as a city councilor in Umatilla, and on the Lake County Commission, as well as twelve years as a trustee of a school.
 Hethcox served as a Democratic member of the Florida House of Representatives from 1947 to 1949.
 He died in Eustis, Florida, on May 6, 1958.